cs-ssa-w22/final-project-ocean-s-4/data analysis code/README.md

 8. 'data' folder contains: \
    (1) 'linkedin_html' where alumni lists are downloaded from LinkedIn; \
    (2) finished alumni information of each university after implementing above data analysis codes;\
-   (3) 'complete.csv' combined finished alumni information of every university into one file.
+   (3) 'complete.csv' combines finished alumni information of every university into one file.